skeoop/skeoop.github.io/Software2.md

 ---
 layout: page
 title: Java Software, Tools, and Documentation
-description: Java Software, Tools, and Documentation for the course
 ---

-# Java Software, Tools, and Documentation

 For getting started with Java, BlueJ is a good choice.
 For more serious work, though, you will want: